+There is no deadline to submit a proposal.
 Proposals may be submitted throughout the year and will be reviewed as they are received.
 All submissions must conform to the guidelines posted here.

 The IAF looks for the following in a project it funds:

-- innovative solutions to development problems;
+- innovative solutions to development problems

-- creative use of the community's resources;
+- creative use of the community's resources

-- diverse array of community voices in project development and execution;
+- diverse array of community voices in project development and execution

 - substantial beneficiary engagement in:

-- the identification of the problem addressed,
+- the identification of the problem addressed

-- the approach chosen to solve it,
+- the approach chosen to solve it

-- the design of the project, and
+- the design of the project

-- management and evaluation of activities;
+- management and evaluation of activities

-- partnerships with local government, the business community and other civil society organizations;
+- partnerships with local government, the business community and other civil society organizations

-- potential for strengthening all participating organizations and their partnerships;
+- potential for strengthening all participating organizations and their partnerships

-- evidence of eventual sustainability;
+- evidence of eventual sustainability

-- counterpart contributions from the proponent, the beneficiaries and other sources;
+- counterpart contributions from the proponent, the beneficiaries and other sources

-- the potential to generate learning;
+- the potential to generate learning

-- measurable results;
+- measurable results

-- evidence of beneficiaries' enhanced capacity for self-governance.
+- evidence of beneficiaries' enhanced capacity for self-governance

 The following are INELIGIBLE for IAF grants:

-- proposals presented or directed by government entities;
+- proposals presented or directed by government entities

-- proposals from individuals;
+- proposals from individuals

-- proposals presented or directed by entities outside the country in which the project is located;
+- proposals presented or directed by entities outside the country in which the project is located

-- proposals from groups that do not contribute financial or in-kind resources to the proposed activities;
+- proposals from groups that do not contribute financial or in-kind resources to the proposed activities

-- proposals associated with political parties or partisan movements;
+- proposals associated with political parties or partisan movements

-purely religious or sectarian activities;
+- purely religious or sectarian activities

-- pure research;
+- pure research

-- requests for grants under US$25,000 or more than US$400,000;
+- requests for grants under US$25,000 or more than US$400,000

-- projects whose objectives do not encourage a shared capacity for self-help.
+- projects whose objectives do not encourage a shared capacity for self-help

 Applications in Spanish, Portuguese, English, French or Haitian Creole are accepted throughout the year.
 Mailed applications should be sent directly to the Inter-American Foundation, Program Office.
 The IAF will not accept applications submitted by fax.
 Applications can be sent via e-mail to firstname.lastname@example.org.
 E-mailed applications must include the country of submission on the subject line.

 The initial review will take five months and will yield a small number of projects to be analyzed further through site visits.
 Proponents no longer under consideration will be notified.
 Depending on the complexity of the project and the number of site visits required, reviews of successful proposals may take up to 12 months.

 FormatThe IAF's application has three required parts:

 This must be completed with the requested information.

-- Part 3: Budget.
-Follow the model.
+- Part 3: Budget